sdurz/sdurz-me/_posts/2021-03-23-multiple-git-accounts.md

 ```bash
 $ git clone git@github.com:auser/repo.git
 ```

-you are basically specifiying SSH user and hostname in the form _user@hostname_ to the SSH client.
-Under the hood the SSH client will look through its configuration files and resolve the actual hostname and connection options before establishing the actual connection.
+you are basically specifiying a SSH user and hostname in the form _user@hostname_ to the SSH client.
+Under the hood the SSH client will look through its configuration files and resolve the actual hostname and connection options before establishing the connection.
 The _hostname_ part is treated as a plain hostname only if SSH can't find a corresponding _Host_ entry in its configuration files (namely, the _~/.ssh/config_ file in your home directory or the global _/etc/ssh/config_).

 Say you have the following declarations in _~/.ssh/config_:
 ```